Understanding Change Sets Limits

 Several years ago, I was working on a large Salesforce roll-out for a customer whose deployment policies were constraining the team to use change sets.
 It was a multi-sandbox, multi-vendors environments and change sets were not ideal, to say the least.
 As it happens, we ended up, for each version released to production, with several packages and 30+ pages of pre and post deployment manual steps.
 A real nightmare, still, it gave me the opportunity to push the method to its maximum and see through it.

-These are the usual change sets issues:
+These are the usual issues people find when deploying with change sets:

-- They only support a subset of Salesforce configuration components!
+- They only support a subset of Salesforce configuration components.

 - They don't carry over deletions nor rename operations.